utilmeta/utilmeta-py/docs/en/guide/api-route.md

         )
 ```

-We use MultiArticles Response to construct the corresponding response when the list interface returns, and the returned response body structure should be
+We use `MultiArticlesResponse` to construct the corresponding response in the get `list` endpoint, and the returned response body structure should be

 ```json
 {